-First opened in smaller premises in 2004, Aquabumps is a result of the combined passions for photography and surfing of owner Eugene Tan.
+Aquabumps first opened in smaller premises in 2004 and is the result of the owner, Eugene Tan’s, combined passions for photography and surfing.
 Better known as ‘Yooj’, his incredible range of photographs celebrate daily Bondi life.

 The crisp blue waters surrounding the lone woman enjoying the sea immediately bring on a feeling of deep relaxation and yearning to be back in Bondi yourself.

 Contributed by Paul from The Two That Do

-Bondi to Watsons Bay Walk
+5. Bondi to Watsons Bay Walk

 Most people are familiar with the Bondi to Coogee coastal walk, but the best-kept secret in this part of Sydney would have to be the Bondi to Watson Bay Walk.
 Why?

-Of course, the time it takes to finish the trek depends on the speed of your walk, the start and finish location and whether you stop to take photos along the way.
+Of course, the time it takes to finish the trek depends on the speed of your walk, the start and finish location, and how many times you stop to take photos along the way!